Kayaker FAQs

 -

-The kayaker is responsible for monitoring the swimmer and signaling safety personnel in the event of an emergency.
-If a swimmer needs help, the swimmer swims to kayak, the kayaker hands them a PFD and signals a safety boat by holding up paddle and blowing a whistle/air horn three long times.
+The kayaker is responsible for monitoring swimmers and signaling safety personnel in the event of an emergency.
+If a swimmer needs help, the swimmer swims to the kayak, the kayaker hands them a PFD and signals a safety boat by holding up paddle and blowing a whistle/air horn three long times.
 If the swimmer cannot swim to the kayak, the kayaker should paddle to the swimmer.

 -